sicrisembay/CANopenNode_C2000_bootloader/README.md

 ## Feature
 - Does not use interrupts
 - Entirely polled communication
 - Executed after device reset or power-up.
-Execution is independed on loaded application.
+Execution is independent on loaded application.
 - Minimal hardware initialization.
 - Flash programming and verification.
 - Overwrite protection of bootloader code area (Flash Sector A).